NickxDxx/Robots/README.md

 Extreme testing, Starting program at needing recognize state, and keep playing. https://youtu.be/VjReNp9dM0g

+Template matching (SIFT) with god like programing skills.

+It's Common for not playing cards at some turns even some games, the vision is extremely poor at state.

+win rate 21% in 611 games

+Exteme suitable for 24/7 auto for XP grinding.
+Coded only in 3 days.

 Currently Jane only support
 Screen resolution at :1920x 1080
 Game setting: 60FPS, High, Full screen size - Window